 Be creative when organizing your pots and pans.

-This niche in the kitchen was painted in black (chalkboard paint?) and with nice, uniform, modern looking hooks a whole new industrial looking “pots & pans corner” was created.
+This niche in the kitchen was painted in black chalkboard paint and fitted with nice, uniform, modern hooks to create whole new industrial style pots & pans wall corner.

-Additional shelving made the best use of the space, creating storage for containers.
-Place your most used ingredients here for easy reach.
+Here, additional shelving made the best use of the space, creating storage for containers.
+Place your most-used ingredients here for easy reach.

 2. Decorate and Save Money on Your Groceries.

-A fun organizing project that will have great effects on your health, finances and yes, will make your pretty kitchen, prettier.
+This is a fun organizing project that will have great effects on your health, finances, and will make your pretty kitchen prettier.

-3. Use Open Shelving to Store and Show Off
+3. Use Open Shelving to Store and Display

 Show off the items you love and use the most and save time (and steps) in the kitchen by utilizing open shelving to both displays and keep your kitchen items within reach.

 4. Bring Charm to Everyday Items